Lun-Liu/VBD-HotSpot/README.md

 	```
 	make all
 	```

+the resulting jdk image should be found in build/*

-\* Openjdk8u have some compatability issue with gcc 6.0.
+\* OpenJDK8u has some compatability issue with gcc 6.0.
 See (http://git.net/ml/hotspot-dev/2016-05/msg00133.html).
 You can consider downgrade your gcc if you run into this issue.

-the resulting jdk image should be found in build/*

 ## Run Java with VBD-HotSpot
 Volatile-By-Default can be enabled using -XX:+VBD flag (or -XX:+VBDInter and -XX:+VBDComp for interpreter and compiler only).
 Also -XX:-TieredCompilation is needed to turn off c1 compiler (only the c2 compiler is Volatile-By-Default now).
 Also remember to use -XX:-OptimizeStringConcat to disable String intrinsics optimizations, and -XX:+AggresiveMemBar to allow more optimizations for non-escaping objects.